How it WorksFood drives are a great way to take action in the fight against hunger.

 Learn how to organize a food drive in two minutes.

 We hope you'll consider hosting a food drive this year and supporting those in need in our community.

-Whether you host a traditional or a virtual food drive, or a combination of both, a little planning can go a long way to ensuring your food drive is a success.
-Set a goal, create a theme, determine the
+A little planning can go a long way to ensuring your food drive is a success.
+Set a goal, create a theme and determine your strategy!

 contribute and provide status updates to inspire more donations.
-If you collected food, when your food drive is over visit our Donate
+All virtual food drive donors will receive a thank you letter.
+If you collected food visit our Donate